Elfocrash/Cosmonaut/README.md

 * Page number + Page size
 * ContinuationToken + Page size

-Both of there methods work by adding the `.WithPagination()` method after you used any of the `Query` methods.
+Both of these methods work by adding the `.WithPagination()` method after you used any of the `Query` methods.

 ```csharp
 var firstPage = await booksStore.Query().WithPagination(1, 10).OrderBy(x=>x.Name).ToListAsync();